 Why Would You Need A Badge For Public Transport?

-How did I get mine?
+How did I get my badge?
 I contacted TFL and they posted out a ‘Baby on Board’ badge to me, which you can see in my pregnancy announcement.

-- Go to the TFL website, fill out the form here
+- To get a badge through the post, you can go to the TFL website and fill out the form here.

-- You can also get a badge from some – but not all – tube stations – for example, at the King’s Cross Visitors Centre
+- You can also get a badge from some – but not all – tube stations, but ALWAYS check first before you make a journey!

 Would you wear a Baby on Board badge?
 Here’s what some London mums told me about their Baby on Board badge experiences .